Last Updated on 17 December, 2020 by Veronica

 In the morning, we visited Checkpoint Charlie, the border point between the east and west side of the Berlin Wall.

-Let us imagine this time, 13 August 1961, the construction of the Berlin Wall begins.
-A wall that emerges overnight surrounds West Berlin, to slow down the march west of East Berlin citizens.
+Let us imagine this time, on 13th August 1961, the construction of the Berlin Wall began.
+A wall that emerges overnight surrounds West Berlin to slow down the march west of East Berlin citizens.

 Now it’s only been a couple of months; we’re in late October 1961.

-East German border guards try to control members of U.S. forces, thus undermining the rights of allies in Berlin, prompting a confrontation on Friedrichstrasse (the street where was located this border crossing).
+East German border guards tried to control members of U.S. forces, thus undermining the rights of allies in Berlin, prompting a confrontation on Friedrichstrasse (the street where was located this border crossing).

-U.S. General Lucius D. Clay sent tanks to defend the rights of allies, by armed force, if necessary.
+U.S. General Lucius D. Clay sent tanks to defend allies’ rights by armed force, if necessary.

-The next morning, the Soviet Union responded by aligning ten tanks across the border.
+The following day, the Soviet Union aligned ten tanks across the border.

 The superpower tanks faced off for sixteen hours; not a single shot was fired (thank god!).

-The next day, first the Soviet tanks, then the U.S. tanks were retreating.
-U.S. President John F. Kennedy had managed to reach a diplomatic solution with the head of state and the Soviet Communist Party, Nikita Khrushchev.
+The next day, first, the Soviet tanks, then the U.S. tanks were retreating.
+U.S. President John F. Kennedy had reached a diplomatic solution with the head of state and the Soviet Communist Party, Nikita Khrushchev.

-In this way was avoided, which could have been the trigger for the third world war.
-It must be remembered that they were in the midst of the Cold War and, the fear was that a war with atomic bombs would begin.
+This way was avoided, which could have triggered the third world war.
+However, it must be remembered that they were in the midst of the Cold War, and the fear was that a war with atomic bombs would begin.

 Today, you can see a replica of Checkpoint Charlie, the museum where one of the original stalls is located, and the Checkpoint Gallery’s outdoor exhibition.